 This is a work in progress, intended to organize my thoughts on the process of formulating a proposal.
-If you have any thoughts on the content, or even the notion of making this available to students, please share them with me.
+If you have any thoughts on the contents, or on the notion of making this available to students, please share them with me.
+Thanks.

 Proposal writing is important to your pursuit of a graduate degree.
 The proposal is, in effect, an intellectual scholastic (not legal) contract between you and your committee.
 It specifies what you will do, how you will do it, and how you will interpret the results.
 In specifying what will be done it also gives criteria for determining whether it is done.
 In approving the proposal, your committee gives their best judgment that the approach to the research is reasonable and likely to yield the anticipated results.
 They are implicitly agreeing that they will accept the result as adequate for the purpose of granting a degree.
 (Of course you will have to write the thesis in acceptable form, and you probably will discover things in the course of your research that were not anticipated but which should be addressed in your thesis, but the minimum core intellectual contribution of your thesis will be set by the proposal.)
 Both parties benefit from an agreed upon plan.